billvaglienti/ProtoGen/README.md

     - `float` : is a 32 bit floating point.
     - `double` : is a 64 bit floating point.
     - `bitfieldX_t` : is a bitfield with X bits where X can go from 1 to 32 bits.
     - `string` : is a variable length null terminated string of bytes.
-The maximum length is given by `array`.
+The maximum length is given by the attribute `array`.
     - `fixedstring` : is a fixed length null terminated string of bytes.
-The length is given by `array`.
+The length is given by the attribute `array`.
     - `null` : indicates empty (i.e. reserved for future expansion) space in the packet.

 - `struct` : This attribute replaces the inMemoryType attribute and references a previously defined structure.

 - `enum` : This attribute replaces the inMemoryType and references an enumeration.
 This can be a type name that is defined in an Enum tag above, or is defined by an included file.
 If the encodedType is not provided then the encoded size of the enumeration is determined automatically by ProtoGen.
 If encodedType is provided then the size information provided is used to determine the amount of encoded space the enumeration uses.
 This includes the ability to specify the enumeration encoded as a bitfield.

 - `encodedType` : The type information for the encoded data.
 If this attribute is not provided then the encoded type is the same as the in-memory type.
 The encoded type cannot use more bits than the in-memory type.
 If the in-memory type is a bitfield then the encoded type is forced to be a bitfield of the same size.
 If either the encoded or in-memory type is a string then both types are interpreted as string (or fixed string).
-If the in-memory type is a `struct` then the encoded type is ignored.
+If the in-memory type is a `struct` then the encoded type is ignored, since the structure defines its own encding.
 Options for the encoded type are:
     - `unsignedX` or `uintX_t`: is a unsigned integer with X bits, where X can be 8, 16, 24, 32, 40, 48, 56, or 64.
     - `signedX` or `intX_t` : is a signed integer with X bits, where X can be 8, 16, 24, 32, 40, 48, 56, or 64.
     - `floatX` : is a floating point with X bits, where X can be 16, 24, 32, or 64.
     - `float` : is a 32 bit floating point.
     - `double` : is a 64 bit floating point.
     - `bitfieldX_t` : is a bitfield with X bits where X can go from 1 to 32 bits.
     - `string` : is a variable length null terminated string of bytes.
-The maximum length is given by `array`.
+The maximum length is given by the attribute `array`.
     - `fixedstring` : is a fixed length null terminated string of bytes.
-The length is given by `array`.
+The length is given by the attribute `array`.
     - `null` : indicates no encoding.
 The data exist in memory but are not encoded in the packet.

 - `array` : The array size.
 If array is not provided then the data are simply one element. `array` can be a number, or an enum, or any defined value from an include file.
 Note that it is possible to have an array of structures, but not to have an array of bitfields.
 Although any string that is resolvable at compile time can be used, the generated documentation will be clearer if `array` is a simple number; since ProtoGen will be able to calculate the length of the array and the byte location of data that follows it.

-- `variableArray` : If this data are an array, then the `variableArray` attribute indicates that the array length is variable (up to `array` size).
-The `variableArray` string indicates which previously defined data item in the encoding gives the size of the array in the encoding. `variableArray` is a powerful tool for efficiently encoding an a-priori unknown range of data.
+- `variableArray` : If this Data are an array, then the `variableArray` attribute indicates that the array length is variable (up to `array` size).
+The `variableArray` attribute indicates which previously defined data item in the encoding gives the size of the array in the encoding. `variableArray` is a powerful tool for efficiently encoding an a-priori unknown range of data.
 The `variableArray` variable must exist as a primitive non-array member of the encoding, *before* the definition of the variable array.
 If the referenced data item does not exist ProtoGen will ignore the `variableArray` attribute.
-Note: for text it is better to use the encodedType "string", since this will result in a variable length array which is null terminated, and is therefore compatible with C style string functions.
+Note: for text it is better to use the encodedType "string", since this will result in a variable length array which is null terminated, and is therefore compatible with C-style string functions.

-- `dependsOn` : The `dependsOn` string indicates that the presence of this Data item is dependent on a previously defined data item.
+- `dependsOn` : The `dependsOn` attribute indicates that the presence of this Data item is dependent on a previously defined data item.
 If the previous data item evaluates as zero then this data item is skipped in the encoding. `dependsOn` is useful for encodings that do not know a-priori if a particular data item is available.
 For example consider a telemetry packet that reports data from all sensors connected to a device: if one of the sensors is not connected or not working then the space in the packet used to report that data can be saved.
 The `dependsOn` data item will typically be a single bit bitfield, but can be any previous data item which is not a structure or an array.
 Bitfields cannot be dependent on other data items.
 ProtoGen will verify that the `dependsOn` variable exists as a primitive non-array member of the encoding, *before* the definition of this data item.
 If the referenced data item does not exist ProtoGen will ignore the `dependsOn` attribute.

 - `min` : The minimum value that can be encoded.
 Typically encoded types take up less space than in-memory types.
 This is usually accomplished by scaling the data. `min`, along with `max` and the number of bits of the encoded type, is used to determine the scaling factor. `min` is ignored if the encoded type is floating, signed, bitfield, or string.
 If `min` is not given, but `max` is, then `min` is assumed to be 0. `min` can be input as a mathematical expression in infix notation.
 For example -10000/2^15 would be correctly evaluated as -.30517578125.
 In addition the special strings "pi" and "e" are allowed, and will be replaced with their correct values.
 For example 180/pi would be evaluated as 57.295779513082321.

 - `max` : The maximum value that can be encoded. `max` is ignored if the encoded type is floating, bitfield or string.
 If the encoded type is signed, then the minimum encoded value is `-max`.
 If the encoded type is unsigned, then the minimum value is `min` (or 0 if `min` is not given).
-If `max` or `scaer` are not given then the in memory data are not scaled, but simply cast to the encoded type. `max` can be input as a mathematical expression in the same way as `min`.
+If `max` or `scaler` are not given then the in memory data are not scaled, but simply cast to the encoded type. `max` can be input as a mathematical expression in the same way as `min`.

 - `scaler` : The scaler that is multiplied by the in-memory type to convert to the encoded type. `scaler` is ignored if `max` is present. `scaler` and `max` (along with `min`) are different ways to represent the same thing.
-For signed encoded types `scaler` is converted to `max` by: `((2^(numbits-1) - 1)/scaler`.
-For unsigned encoded types `scaler` is converted to `max` by: `min + ((2^numbits)-1)/scaler`. `scaler` is ignored if the encoded type is floating, bitfield or string.
+For signed encoded types `scaler` is converted to `max` as: `max = ((2^(numbits-1) - 1)/scaler`.
+For unsigned encoded types `scaler` is converted to `max` : `max = min + ((2^numbits)-1)/scaler`. `scaler` is ignored if the encoded type is floating, bitfield or string.
 If `scaler` or `max` are not given then the in memory data are not scaled, but simply cast to the encoded type. `scaler` can be input as a mathematical expression in the same way as `min`.

-- `default` : The default value for a data.
+- `default` : The default value for this Data.
 The default value is used if the received packet length is not long enough to encode all the Data.
 Defaults can only be used as the last element(s) of a packet.
 Using defaults it is possible to augment a previously defined packet in a backwards compatible way, by extending the length of the packet and adding new fields with default values so that older packets can still be interpreted.

-- `constant` : is used to specify that this field in a packet is always encoded with the same value.
+- `constant` : is used to specify that this Data in a packet is always encoded with the same value.
 This is useful for encodings such as key-length-value which require specific a-priori known values to appear before the data.
 It can also be useful for transmitting constants such as the API of the protocol.
 If the encoded type is string then the constant value is interpreted as a string literal (i.e. quotes are placed around it), unless the constant value contains "(" and ")", in which case it is interpreted as a function or macro and no quotes are placed around it.

 - `comment` : A one line doxygen comment that follows the data declaration.